TravelMapping/HighwayData/hwy_data/ARG/argrn/README.md

 **NOTES TO ROUTES:**
 - Unsigned GSJs should be named with `RN9_U111` style.
 The U index could be anything, e.g. derived from the nearest km / mile post.
 See http://forum.travelmapping.net/index.php?topic=3620
-- RN 1 is not signed (but the vast majority is in argsf as AuBALP)
+- RN 1 is not signed (but the vast majority is in argsf as AutBALP)
 - RN 3 (and RN 40) has been realigned to bypass Rio Gallegos.
 It is unknown if RN 2V03 is signed on the old route.
 - RN 7 does not use the southern bypass of San Luis according to official sources.
 Neither route seems to be explicitly signed.
 - RN 9 overlaps RN A008 according to Eventos de las rutas (it's labeled as a superposition, not an interruption).